ga-wdi-lessons/js-higher-order-functions/readme.md

 wdiInstructors.forEach(printInstructorGreeting)
 ```

-#### Map (10 minutes / 00:45)
+#### map (10 minutes / 00:45)

-We discussed functions that were called for their **side effect** versus functions that are called for their **return value** when we introduce functions.
+We discussed functions that were called for their **side effect** versus functions that are called for their **return value** or **output** when we introduce functions.

-Which is `printInstructorGreeting`?
+Does `printInstructorGreeting` have any output?
+What about side-effects?

-Frequently, rather than do something for each piece of data, we want to transform each piece of data.
+Frequently, rather than do **something for each** piece of data, we want to do **something to each** piece of data, applying some transformation to the items in the array.

 `forEach` has a closely related sibling `map` that instead of calling a passed function for its effect, it calls a passed function for its return value and creates a new array of the return values.

 Let's write a loop to create an array called `instructorNames` that will be an array of 6 strings, the instructor names.

-First we'll write a function that takes an individual instructor object and returns the name string.
+First, we'll write a function that takes an individual instructor object and returns the name string.

 ```js
 function getFullName (instructor){